tokenika/eosfactory/docs/sphinx/source/cases/13_remote_tic_tac_toe/case.md

 The files are marked with a prefix that is set as the second argument in the statement `set_nodeos_address(...)` above.

 These files should be edited rather, than being deleted.
-However if the testnet is set to be `testnet_data.LocalTestnet()`, and the local testnet is reset, the contents of them is useles, then remove them:
+However if the testnet is set to be `eosf_testnet.LocalTestnet()`, and the local testnet is reset, the contents of them is useles, then remove them:

 ```md
         '''